hannahconnell/randomuser-data-extraction/README.md

 ## Installation

 After pulling down the repo and navigating to the directory, you will need to create a [virtual environment](https://docs.python.org/3/library/venv.html).
-The following outlines the commands to do so:
+The following outlines the commands to do so in a Mac or Linux environment:

 ```bash
 python3 -m venv env